codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Azure repos with **YAML from repository settings** throws `TimeoutError: Connection to server has timed out` error during trigger creation when listing repositories.
 * Builds for Gerrit in Codefresh triggered twice.
 * Metrics tab for pipeline build displays CPU utilization incorrectly as 100% instead of the actual usage.
-* When defining triggers, Select Branch search does not display branch names including slashes.
+* When defining triggers, search in Select Branch does not display branch names including slashes.
 * Long loading time for Git repos when creating new pipelines and triggers.
 * For Bitbucket, reported statuses of two builds triggered for the same commit override each other.
 * For Bitbucket, build fails as `CF_PULL_REQUEST_ACTION` variable is not populated with correct value.